 Connecting OpenVPN Sites with Conflicting IP Subnets¶

-This article describes how to map multiple subnets that have the same IP address range using OpenVPN so that they can be accessed from a central site.
-For example 192.168.0/24 is a very common addressing scheme and you may wish to be able to access all the systems on those networks.
+This section describes how to map multiple subnets that have the same IP address range using OpenVPN so that they can be accessed from a central site.
+For example 192.168.0/24 is a very common addressing scheme and the main site may need access to all the systems on those networks.